mlengineerels/ml_deployment_production/README.md

 This repository implements a MLOps pipeline with the following components:

 - **Feature Engineering:** Leverages Apache Spark on Databricks to process data and prepare features & labels. tables that are stored as delta tables.
-- **Model Training & Evaluation:** Uses scikit-learn to build classification models, with experiment tracking and model registration handled by MLflow.
+- **Model Training & Evaluation:** Uses sci-kit-learn to build classification models, with experiment tracking and model registration handled by MLflow.
 - **Automated Deployment:** Integrates with GitHub Actions to provide continuous integration and deployment (CI/CD) workflows and Jobs are scheduled for production environments.
-- **Flexible Configuration:** Pipeline configurations are defined via YAML files and can be adjusted for development, staging, and production environments.
+- **Flexible Configuration:** All pipeline configurations are defined in YAML files, enabling the same codebase to adapt seamlessly across development, staging, and production environments.
+By adjusting the YAML parameters, it becomes straightforward to tailor table names, model storage paths, pipeline inputs, and other job-specific settings without altering core code.
+      -  Each environment reads parameters from its corresponding YAML file, ensuring consistency and preventing drift.
+The conf/deployment.yml file defines how and when jobs are executed, including scheduling and dependencies among tasks.
+      -  This approach unifies multiple pipelines—such as data ingestion, feature engineering, model training, and inference—under a single deployment configuration.
+By specifying cron schedules or other triggers, jobs can run on a set cadence (e.g., daily, hourly) without manual intervention.

 ## Pipelines